travis-ci/docs-travis-ci-com/blog/_posts/2012-05-02-announcing-pull-request-support.md

 In contrast to most [self-made solutions](https://github.com/cramerdev/jenkins-comments) out there, we actually test the *merged* version, rather than just the fork or feature branch.
 Thus, we also take into account changes made upstream *after* the repository has been forked.

-We will also re-run the tests whenever new commits are added to a Pull Requests (yes, this works fine with force pushes and rebases).
+We will also re-run the tests whenever new commits are added to Pull Requests (yes, this works fine with force pushes and rebases).
 Also, it pretty much works with anything that is mergeable, might it be a branch, tag, fork, etc. As long as you see the green Merge Button, we can test it.

 ## Are we there yet?